Spending talks nearly done, $1.3 trillion bill soon to be unveiled

 Battles over budget priorities in the huge bill were all settled, while a handful of non-budget issues remained, including a GOP effort to fix a poorly drafted section of the recent tax cut law that is harming Midwestern grain companies.

+As expected, the measure won’t renew protections for young Dreamer immigrants facing possible deportation.
+It also won’t provide subsidies to insurers who cut costs for low-earning customers.
+And it won’t have federal payments to carriers to help them afford to cover their costliest clients.

-Another fight, resolved in Trump’s favor, would remove an earmark for a rail tunnel under the Hudson River that’s a top priority of Trump’s most powerful Democratic rival, Senate Minority Leader Chuck Schumer, D-N.Y.
-The project would remain eligible for funding, but would have to compete with dozens of other rail and transit projects sought by other states.
+Another fight would remove an earmark protecting money for a rail tunnel under the Hudson River that’s a top priority of President Trump’s most powerful Democratic rival, Senate Minority Leader Chuck Schumer, D-N.Y.
+The project would remain eligible for funding, however, and a Schumer aide said the project was likely to win well more than half of the $900 million sought for Gateway this year under rules governing various Department of Transportation accounts.

 The measure on the table would provide major funding increases for the Pentagon — $80 billion over current limits — bringing the military budget to $700 billion and giving GOP defense hawks a long-sought victory.